Vang Stave Church: Relocation

 The task of surveying the church, marking the materials, supervising the dismantling and preparing for the transportation was entrusted to the young German architect Franz Wilhelm Schiertz, who had helped Dahl to make the plates for his book on the stave churches, and who was probably also known to the Crown Prince.
 Schiertz did pioneering work in documentation and planning for an enterprise without precedent.
 His drawings and inventories are now priceless sources of knowledge about the original appearance of the stave church.
 All pieces were marked and packed for transportation during the summer.
 In September they were delivered at the harbour of Lærdalsøyri at the head of the Sognefjord, where they were loaded on board the Haabet, bound for Stettin (Szczecin).
 Upon arrival in Stettin after two months at sea, the materials were transferred onto a barge for the last leg of the journey to Berlin, where they were stored during the winter in the courtyard of the Altes Museum.

 The original plan had been to re-erect the church on the Pfaueninsel (Peacock Island) near Potsdam.
-But in the meantime, this plan was discarded in favour of a site at the remote village of Brückenberg (Karpacz Górny) near Krummhübel (Karpacz) in the Giant Mountains (Karkonosze), in the province of Silesia.
-The idea probably came from countess Friederike von Reden of Buchwald, now Bukowiec, whose memorial stands beside the church.
-Count Christian Leopold von Schaffgotsch of Warmbrunn, now Cieplice, donated the site.
+But in the meantime, this plan was discarded in favour of a site at the remote village of Karpacz Górny near Karpacz in the Giant Mountains (Karkonosze), in the province of Silesia.
+The idea probably came from countess Friederike von Reden of Bukowiec, whose memorial stands beside the church.
+Count Christian Leopold von Schaffgotsch Jelenia Góra|Cieplice, donated the site.

-In the spring of 1842 the materials were again taken by river barge up the Oder to the foothills, and from there by wagon to the mountain village of Krummhübel.
-The new site for the church is 885 m above sea level in Brückenberg, about halfway between Krummhübel and the peak of the Sněžka-Śnieżka.
+In the spring of 1842 the materials were again taken by river barge up the Oder to the foothills, and from there by wagon to the mountain village of Karpacz.
+The new site for the church is 885 m above sea level in what is now Karpacz Górny, on the way to Sněžka-Śnieżka.